Here’s How Teresa Giudice Is Preparing For Joe’s Prison Release

 Teresa Giudice, star of Bravo’s The Real Housewives of New Jersey, is reportedly preparing herself for her husband Joe Giudice’s release from prison after at the conclusion of his 41-month sentence for conspiracy to commit mail, wire, and bankruptcy fraud.
 The reality star, who has been operating at home as a single parent of the couple’s four daughters Gia, Milania, Audrianna, and Gabriella, will now have to readjust to her husband’s return to their lives after being separated from their family since 2016.

 The couple’s future seems uncertain since it was revealed that Joe might be deported back to his native Italy at the end of his sentence in March, reported Radar Online.
 A judge ruled for deportation, despite the fact that Joe has lived in the United States his entire life and came here when he was a child.
-Joe has filed an appeal against the deportation order, which was confirmed during the show’s season 9 finale and that the appeal is still pending.
+Joe has filed an appeal against the deportation order, which was confirmed during the show’s Season 9 finale.
+This appeal is still pending.

 In the meantime, Giudice appears to be making plans for her husband’s release from prison but realizes it might be a tough adjustment for them both, as Joe Giudice was used to a different way of life in his family home before he left.
 He is now returning to a household where his wife has made all the family decisions for the past three years and raised their children alone during pivotal moments in their lives.
-Most of all, he no longer has little girls at home, three of his daughters are now teenagers.
+Most of all, he no longer has little girls at home, as three of his daughters are now teenagers.

 Bravo’s Daily Dish reported that during a sit-down to discuss the show’s Season 9, Melissa Gorga, Teresa’s sister-in-law revealed that it might be difficult for the longtime married couple to adjust when Joe finally returns to their New Jersey home.